spatie/laravel-responsecache/README.md

     'cache_lifetime_in_seconds' => env('RESPONSE_CACHE_LIFETIME', 60 * 60 * 24 * 7),

     /*
-     * This setting determines if a http header named "Laravel-responsecache"
+     * This setting determines if a http header named with the cache time
-     * with the cache time should be added to a cached response.
-This
+     * should be added to a cached response.
+This can be handy when
-     * can be handy when debugging.
+     * debugging.
      */
     'add_cache_time_header' => env('APP_DEBUG', true),

+    /*
+     * This setting determines the name of the http header that contains
+     * the time at which the response was cached
+     */
+    'cache_time_header_name' => env('RESPONSE_CACHE_HEADER_NAME', 'laravel-responsecache'),

     /*
      * Here you may define the cache store that should be used to store